 - Rebalancing usually comes with costs.
 If you sell your securities for a profit in a taxable account, you could be required to pay capital gains taxes.
 Other costs to consider include mutual fund sales fees and trading commissions.

 Bonds involve risks including, but not limited to interest rate risk, reinvestment risk, inflation risk, call risk, liquidity risk, credit risk, market risk, default risk, event risk, and a risk of loss of principal.
-New issue offerings are sold by prospectus or offering circular available at www.scottrade.com.
+New issue offerings are sold by prospectus or offering circular available by contacting Scottrade.
 Investors should read these carefully.

 The analytical tools, examples and strategies described are for information purposes only and their use does not guarantee a profit.
 None of the information provided should be considered a recommendation or endorsement of any specific investment, tool or strategy.
 The choice to use a specific investment tool or strategy should be based solely on your research and evaluation of risks involved, your financial circumstances, and your investment objectives.

 Before you can achieve success in your financial portfolio, you should consider setting clearly defined investing goals.